MrEttore/awt-pj-ss24-fullstack-web-based-5G-metrics-dashboard-2/backend/README.md

 ## API Documentation

 The API documentation is annotated with Swagger and describes all the endpoints available for accessing and managing metrics.
-To view the documentation, start the application and navigate to `/api-docs` (the path may vary depending on your implementation).
+To view the documentation, start the application and navigate to `/api/docs`.

 ## Testing